nosami/vsonline/vs-online/how-to/vscode.md

 ## Create a plan

 Once you've [signed up](#sign-up) and created an Azure subscription, you can access Codespaces by creating a Codespaces Plan.
 You can create more than one plan, and plans can be used to group related environments together.
 They are also the unit of billing, and as such you'll see a line item on your Azure bill for each plan you create.

-More information about plans and pricing is available on [the Codespaces pricing page](https://aka.ms/vso-pricing).
+For more information about plans and pricing, see [Codespaces pricing](https://aka.ms/vso-pricing).

 The first time you [create an environment](#create-a-cloud-hosted-environment), VS Code will automatically walk you through the steps required to create a plan.
 To explicitly create a new plan, you can either use the **Codespaces: Create Plan** command in the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), or by clicking the **Select Plan** button on the **Codespaces** title bar in the **Remote Explorer** side bar, then selecting **Create new plan...** from the quick pick list.